cguimaraes/ssTFTP/README.md

 implementations in JAVA.
 It was developed for a class in 2008, which I decided to revive and improve.

-The current version (v0.1 beta) implements the TFTP client and server according to the standard RFC 1350.
-TFTP Options are not supported in the current version, being planned for future releases.
+The current version (v0.2 beta) implements the TFTP client and server according to the standard RFC 1350.
+TFTP Option Extension, according standard RFC 2347, is implemented:
+   -> TFTP Blocksize Option (RFC 2348)

+For more info, please check CHANGELOG file.

 Requirements
 ------------